 Impact Religion: Yes Religion Groups Impacted: ["No religion","Christian","Buddhist","Hindu","Jewish","Muslim","Sikh"] Religion Impact Details: According to census data 2021 43% of young people report their religion as Muslim in Birmingham, 23% as Christian and 27% as having no religion.
 This information is not collected on children, young people and families that access services in the Trust, therefore it is difficult to know whether there would be a differential impact based on religion.
 Though not exclusively linked, ethnicity and religion do often correlate, for example being Muslim and Asian.
 We know that Asian children and young people are under-represented in the Trust in accessing support at the level of a child in need plan, child protection plan, or as a child in care.
 There is a large Muslim community in Birmingham and therefore part of this under-representation may be through wrap-around support provided by the religious community.
 Funding cuts to services may mean that this group are less likely to be supported because of wrap around support, and/or are they more likely to go unrecognised, particularly if there is a loss of specialist knowledge, lived experience and cultural competence from staff.
-Staff: Information is not held on religion for staff.
-Religion Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Religion Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.